-Unless they are born with an abnormality or have one or more removed in a surgery, dogs have four legs that they use to walk on.
-These four legs work in a coordinated manner to get a dog from point A to point B, but sometimes, the legs don't work quite as they should or the nervous system doesn't communicate properly with the head, body, or legs.
+A dog's four legs work in a coordinated manner to get him from point A to point B, but sometimes the legs don't work quite as they should or the central nervous system doesn't communicate properly with the head, body, or legs.
 This makes a dog wobble and have problems moving around.
-This abnormal movement is called ataxia, and there are three main types that affect dogs.
-Knowing more about this abnormal movement and the different types a dog can get will help a dog owner better recognize these problems if they occur.
+This uncoordinated abnormal movement is called ataxia, and there are three general causes in dogs.
+Knowing more about this abnormal movement will help a dog owner better recognize these problems if they occur.

 What Is Ataxia in Dogs?

-There are three types of ataxia that may occur in dogs, but all affect how well a dog can move around.
+There are three main causes of ataxia that may occur in dogs, but all affect how well a dog can move around.

 - Vestibular Syndrome - Having to do with a dog's ability to balance, vestibular syndrome is a result of an inner ear issue or brain problem causing a dog to be dizzy and have a difficult time walking.